Learning-to-Defer in Non-Stationary Time Series via Switching State-Space Models: Experiments Details

 \subsection{Melbourne Daily Temperatures}

-\paragraph{Environment.} We evaluate L2D-SLDS on the daily minimum temperature series for Melbourne \citep{daily_min_temp_melbourne_kaggle}, using the column 'minimum temperatures' as the target \(y_t\).
-We run the router over the full dataset (no truncation in the configuration, $T=3650$).
-The context \(x_t\) consists of four lagged temperatures at lags \(\{1, 7, 30, 365\}\) and four time features (day of week and month encoded as two features each), giving an 8-dimensional state.
-Context features are z-score normalized using a rolling window of 730 observations with \(\varepsilon=10^{-6}\) for numerical stability.
-As with other real datasets, there are no observed regime labels; the router observes only \(x_t\) before acting and, after selecting \(I_t\in\mathcal{E}_t\), it observes the realized outcome \(y_t\) and the single queried prediction \(\hat y_{t,I_t}\) (hence the queried residual \(e_{t,I_t}\)).
+\paragraph{Environment.} We evaluate L2D-SLDS on the Melbourne daily minimum temperature series \citep{daily_min_temp_melbourne_kaggle} with the column \emph{minimum temperatures} as the target \(y_t\), running over \(T{=}3{,}650\) rounds.
+The context \(x_t\in\mathbb{R}^8\) stacks four temperature lags \(\{1,7,30,365\}\) with four day-of-week / month time features, z-score normalized on a rolling window of 730 observations (\(\varepsilon=10^{-6}\)).
+Regime labels are latent: the router observes \(x_t\) before acting and \(y_t\) after acting, giving the internal residual \(e_{t,0}\) always and the queried external residual \(e_{t,I_t}\) only when \(I_t\ne 0\).

-\paragraph{Experts and availability.} We consider \(K=5\) fixed experts with architectures specified in the configuration: experts 0--1 are AR models and experts 2--4 are ARIMA models.
-The ARIMA experts use lags \(\{1, 7, 30, 365\}\) with differencing order \(d=0\), matching the lag set used for the context.
-To stress-test dynamic availability, we enforce time-varying expert sets by removing expert 2 on \(t\in[800,1200]\) and expert 3 on \(t\in[500,1500]\) (inclusive endpoints in the configuration).
-All other experts are available throughout.

-\textbf{Model Configuration.} We use L2D-SLDS in partial-feedback mode with 4 latent regimes, shared factor dimension \(d_g=2\), and idiosyncratic dimension \(d_\alpha=8\).
-The staleness horizon is \(\Delta_{\max}=2000\), the consultation cost is \(\beta=0\).
-We warm-up for $t \in [0,1500]$ using the EM algorithm.
-Baselines use partial feedback: LinUCB with \(\alpha=5\) and \(L_2\) regularization \(=1.0\), and NeuralUCB with \(\alpha=5\), hidden dimension 16, and learning rate \(10^{-3}\).

-\paragraph{Results and analysis.} Table~\ref{tab:exp_avg_costs_melbourne_appendix} reports the averaged cumulative routing cost.
-Under partial feedback, L2D-SLDS attains \(5.69 \pm 0.01\), better than both LinUCB (\(6.10 \pm 0.03\)) and NeuralUCB (\(6.71 \pm 0.03\)).
-Removing the shared factor \(\mathbf{g}_t\) degrades performance to \(5.78 \pm 0.02\), a relative increase of \(\approx 16\%\).
-This gap is consistent with the role of \(\mathbf{g}_t\) under censoring: Melbourne exhibits common shocks (e.g., global load/temperature patterns) that affect multiple experts similarly, so a shared latent component lets a single queried residual update beliefs about \emph{unqueried} experts via the learned cross-expert dependence.